-Menu Submenu Description File New Logic Actor Widget Page Theme Source Files Logic Source Files Creates new file for the current project Add To add existing file(s)/resource (such as bitmap, C source file etc.) to the project Save To save the current file Close To close the current file Save All To save all the files in the current project New Project To open a new project Open Project To open an existing project Close Project To close a current project Clean And Close Project To clean current project then close it Export as Eclipse Project To export as Eclipse project Export as MSVC Project To export as MSVC project 1: <project< td="">To open recent project</project<> To open recent project

-Path> Exit To close the ESD 3.1 application Edit Undo To reverse the action of an recently performed action Redo To revert the effects of the undo action Cut Cut the selected node(s) to clipboard Сору Copy the selected node(s) to clipboard Paste Paste the node(s) from clipboard Find Find a specific text string in source editor Replace Replace a specific text string in source editor Build Build Executable To generate a executable file Build and Upload to Hardware To generate a executable file and upload to hardware Browse to Executable To navigate to the folder under which the executable file is located Tools Generate Class ID To generate a Class ID for user widget or layout.
-It is a hash from the widget name and generally useful when user prefers to write code in "C" language.
-Type Generate Generate Generate Symbol Value Type Tiput class name Click this button to generate the symbol name and its hash value used in widget definition code.
-View Project Library Properties To display or hide a component view.
-By default all the Inspector components are displayed.
-Error List Output Help User Guide Opens the ESD 4.10 User Guide with respect to current version About Displays the version details 3 rd Party Displays the copyright, disclaimer and license information of the 3 rd party software
+Menu Submenu Description File New Logic Actor Widget Page Theme Source Files Logic Source Files Creates new file for the current project Add To add existing file(s)/resource (such as bitmap, C source file etc.) to the project Save To save the current file Close To close the current file Save All To save all the files in the current project New Project To open a new project Open Project To open an existing project Close Project To close a current project Clean And Close Project To clean current project then close it Export as Eclipse Project To export as Eclipse project.
+This will only be shown when supported platform is selected Export as MSVC Project To export as MSVC project.
+This will only be shown when supported platform is selected Export as Pico Project To export as Pico project.
+This will only be shown when supported platform is selected Show Welcome Dialog To show welcome dialog which include create new project, show example projects, open project in file system and open recent projects options.
+1: <project Path></project To open recent projects, up to 10 projects Exit To close the ESD application Edit Undo To reverse the action of a recently performed action Redo To revert the effects of the undo action Cut Cut the selected node(s) to clipboard Сору Copy the selected node(s) to clipboard Paste Paste the node(s) from clipboard Find Find a specific text string in source editor Replace Replace a specific text string in source editor Build Build Executable To generate an executable file Build and Upload to Hardware To generate an executable file and upload to hardware Browse to Executable To navigate to the folder under which the executable file is located